DiegoE0127/Linkbot-Music/README.md

 # Linkbot-Music

+A little project I started in middle school but never fully finished...

 Todo List:
  - Figure out why the robots would sometimes go out of sync
     - If not able to, compensate for when it goes out of sync